SSoelvsten/adiar/README.md

 ## Installation
-The algorithms are implemented in _C++_ making use of the following external dependencies
+The algorithms are implemented in _C++_ creating a fully fledged OBDD library.
+They make use of the following external dependencies

 - [TPIE](https://github.com/thomasmoelhave/tpie):
   Framework for implementation of I/O efficient algorithms.
 It directly provides